ContrerasJJ/intro-to-machine-learning-project/README.md

 ---

 ## Project Objective

-The goal of this project is to apply supervised machine learning to a real-world dataset and build a binary classification model.
-Using historical user behavior data, the model predicts whether a user will perform a target action, helping the business make data-driven decisions and prioritize actions.
+The goal of this project is to develop a machine learning model that predicts customer churn for Beta Bank.
+By analyzing historical customer behavior and account data, the model identifies customers who are likely to leave the bank.

+This enables the business to take proactive retention actions, reduce customer attrition, and improve long term revenue.

+---

+## Introduction
+Beta Bank is experiencing customer attrition, leading to revenue loss.
+Retaining existing customers is significantly more cost effective than acquiring new ones, making churn prediction a critical business problem.

+In this project, we build a classification model to predict whether a customer will leave the bank based on demographic and behavioral features.
+The goal is to support data driven retention strategies by identifying high risk customers early.

+---

+## Dataset Overview

+The dataset contains information on 10,000 bank customers, including demographic details, account information, and activity metrics.

+**Target Variable:**
+- `Exited` (1 = customer left, 0 = customer stayed)

+The dataset includes features such as:
+- Credit Score
+- Geography
+- Age
+- Tenure
+- Balance
+- Number of Products
+- Estimated Salary

 ---